dism-exe/bn6f/docs/documenting/documenting functions.md

 - Pointers can be marked with `*` as in `* i32`.
     - You can document whether it's a mutable pointer as in `*mut i32` or constant pointer as in `*const i32`.
 Not including `const` or `mut` would be taken as unsure.
     - If the pointer is generic, use `* ()`
+    - If there is indication the pointer may be null, use `* nullable T`
 - For unknowns, use ?.
 So i8? i32?, etc. If nothing is known, you can use just ?.
 - Names of structs as found in the filenames in `include/structs/` and `include/rom_structs/`,
 - Names of enums as found in the filenames in `constants/enums/`,